GloriEvo/GloriEvo/README.md

 ✦

-I'm a yumeshipper: I have a lot of weird/uncommon f/os & am hypersharing. (kind of a sad combo)
+We're a yumeshipper: we have a lot of weird/uncommon f/os & are hypersharing. (kind of a sad combo)

-Any of my oc x canon ships also double as selfships.
+Any of our oc x canon ships also double as selfships!

 </div>